November 26, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Counter Top Outlets

 Dave’s Reply:

-Thanks for your electrical question Sue.
+Thanks for your electrical wiring question Sue.

 Electrical Circuit Requirements for Kitchen Outlets

-Additional circuits are also required for large appliances such as:
+Electrical Circuits for the Kitchen area are also required for large appliances such as:

-- The garbage disposal and dishwasher.
+- The Garbage Disposal and Dishwasher.

 - Electric Range.